asyarb/tiny-compose-fns/README.md

 # Tiny Functions

-Modern helpers (lodash alternative) that are `compose`able.
+Modern & safe "lodash alternative" helpers that are `compose`able.
 Follows FP "data-last" practices.

+This package is side-effect free and tree-shakeable.

+### TODO

+Tests & JSDocs